RidwanWaheed/electricity-trading-websocket/README.md

 Our main project is an electricity trading platform currently in **alpha phase**.
 Initially, we implemented polling to stream live market data to the frontend with plans to "defer WebSocket for later."
 We quickly realized this approach would accumulate significant technical debt—polling doesn't scale well for real-time trading where milliseconds matter.

 This repository serves as a hands-on learning project to understand WebSocket/STOMP patterns before integrating them into the production trading platform.
+It evolved into a microservices architecture as an opportunity to learn RabbitMQ-based service communication.

 ## Tech Stack